-As Corporate and Events Officer, Diana is responsible for developing and managing Computer Aid’s events programme and corporate funding partnerships.
+As Corporate and Events Officer, Christina is responsible for developing and managing Computer Aid’s events programme and corporate funding partnerships.

-Sion manages the implementation of a number of our fundraised projects we work on with our partners, including a telemedicine project in east Africa, and building rural internet access capacity in Zambia.
-Proposals are developed with local partners before approaching suitable trusts and foundations to support the projects in order to meet mutual objectives in the areas of health, education and community-based development activity.
+Juliet is responsible for developing and managing Computer Aid’s partnerships with trusts and foundations.
+Proposals are developed with local partners overseas before approaching suitable trusts and foundations to support the projects in order to meet mutual objectives in the areas of health, education and community-based development activity.

 Before working at Computer Aid, David was a self-employed Analyst / Programmer, following 12 years working in the software industry.
 David initially worked as a volunteer at Computer Aid before being hired as a permanent member of staff in 2006.